-The mission of the Department of Mechanical Engineering is to provide students with high quality, accessible undergraduate and graduate mechanical engineering education; to engage and empower students with skills and knowledge to thrive in professional careers; and to serve society through economic and technological development of Southeast Texas and beyond.
+The mission of the Department of Mechanical Engineering is to provide students with high-quality, accessible undergraduate and graduate mechanical engineering education; to engage and empower students with skills and knowledge to thrive in professional careers; to serve society through the economic and technological development of Southeast Texas and beyond.

 Program Educational Objectives